-The 2018 Genesis Prize is awarded to Joe Murphy and Joe Robertson, directors of Good Chance Theatre, for their work with refugees in Calais and London
+The 2018 Genesis Prize awarded to Joe Murphy and Joe Robertson, directors of Good Chance Theatre, for their work with refugees in Calais and London

 12 February 2018

 The Genesis Prize is the only prize to reward the mentoring of artistic talent